Login Sign in

 • Metronidazole: an oral antibiotic that is often the first-line medical treatment for cats with IBD.

-• Corticosteroids: these medications, including the well-known Prednisone, are anti-inflammatory and immune-suppressing.
+• Corticosteroids: these medications, such as prednisolone, are anti-inflammatory and immune-suppressing.

 • Fiber in cats with colitis.